Scientology properties: Clearwater, Florida

+Starting with their first purchase of buildings in 1975 when L. Ron Hubbard's flotilla of ships came ashore, the Clearwater campus is called the Flag Land Base, and has come to be considered the "worldwide spiritual headquarters" and mecca of Scientology.

 The Church of Scientology (COS) has been buying up properties in Clearwater.
 By 2019, 185 properties covering 101 acres of commercial real estate in downtown Clearwater were owned by COS or its members.
 According to an investigative report by the Tampa Bay Times, half were bought in the 20 months prior to the report, and numerous properties lay vacant.
 By 2024, that number had swelled to 200 properties purchased since 2017, leaving just 7 remaining non-Scientology owners of commercial properties in the downtown core, while "most of the vacancies in the downtown core are in buildings owned by companies tied to the church", according to the Times.
 Former Scientology official Tom De Vocht suggested COS was creating a buffer around its core properties to keep the public away.

+About 75% of the Church's holdings in Clearwater are exempt from property taxes because of "religious purposes".
+The use of the Fort Harrison Hotel was a combination of hotel and religious services, since their purchase in 1975—until the Flag Building was opened in 2013 and the Fort Harrison was renovated and reopened as a hotel only.
+The Church saved approximately $1.2 million in property taxes on this property alone.

+Los Angeles, California

 Daniel Miller of The Hollywood Reporter wrote that as of 2011 "the Church of Scientology owns, by most accounts, more historic buildings in Hollywood than any other entity and is one of the community's biggest property owners...
-In total, the church owns seven historic Hollywood properties worth about $300 million, part of a Hollywood real estate empire of 26 properties, according to real estate experts."
+In total, the church owns seven historic Hollywood properties worth about $400 million, part of a Hollywood real estate empire of 26 properties, according to real estate experts."
 Professor of religious studies Hugh Urban believes COS has purchased so many historic properties to "imbue itself with historical significance".
 Other issues brought up about the Church of Scientology's purchase of so many properties is that many of the buildings are exempt from paying property taxes, and there are claims that "the historic-building program is simply part of a public relations and marketing campaign designed to bolster the church's ranks of celebrity adherents and distract from the group's controversies".